 But warfare against Israel and its allies has been economic as well.
 That’s the whole point of the Boycott, Divestment and Sanctions movement.
 Coordinated by a group called the Palestinian BDS National Committee, it formally launched on July 9, 2005, with the help of more than 170 pro-Palestinian NGOs.
 The effort built upon various UN resolutions over the years and a particularly noxious UN-sponsored global gathering in September 2001 in Durban, South Africa of some 8,000 “anti-racist” representatives; the event, in fact, was held only days before the al-Qaeda attacks on the U.S. that September 11.
 The selection of Durban as the conference site was deliberate.
 The intent was to declare that Israel, supposedly no different from apartheid-era South Africa, deserves world condemnation.
 The subsequent BDS campaign, touting the need for “nonviolent punitive measures” against Israel, seeks to economically starve Israel until it comes around on human rights.
 It seeks a withdrawal of all dealings by nations around the world with Israel-based companies.
 It also seeks to convince non-Israeli companies to avoid Israel.
 And it calls upon nations around the world to ban Israeli companies from establishing offices or plants within their own boundaries.
 Eventually, BDS organizers hope, the Israeli government will comply with “the precepts of international law.”
 The Israeli government knows fully well that “compliance” would be national suicide.

 Winning widespread sympathy requires a well-honed “soft” propaganda machine.
 BDS activists heavily target business, labor, philanthropy, clergy and academia to avoid or withdraw from relations with Israel in present form.
 Various organizations and individuals have signed declarations of one type or another in support of the boycott.
 Unfortunately, BDS has claimed its share of successes.
 Only last week, in fact, the British-based private security provider, G4S, announced plans to sell its Israeli operation over the next 12 to 24 months.
 And during 2014, various businesses, churches and other institutions worldwide declared they would boycott SodaStream, an Israeli-based soft drink company, for operating a production facility in the West Bank.
 Fearing public disapproval, the company announced that it would close the plant and relocate operations at a plant in the Israeli Negev region (which it subsequently did).
 The move bought no good will with accusers.
 BDS organizers vowed to continue boycotting the company.
-The campaign against SodaStream, perhaps best known for its sexy Super Bowl ads featuring actress Scarlett Johansson, is unhinged.
+The campaign against SodaStream, an enterprise perhaps best known for its sexy Super Bowl ad featuring actress Scarlett Johansson, is unhinged.
 SodaStream doesn’t oppress Palestinians; it hires them.
 Also in BDS gun sights over the years have been Caterpillar, Max Brenner, the British-based Marks & Spencer and the French-based Veolia.

 With more victories such as these, the damage to Israel can be quite substantial.
 Last June, the Rand Corporation, using a model based on previous boycotts of other countries, estimated that the BDS campaign against Israel, if maintained for 10 years, would cost the Israeli economy up to $47 billion.
 The Rand report did, however, temper its conclusion, noting that “evidence on the effectiveness of sanctions is mixed, making an assessment of the potential economic effects of the BDS movement problematic.”